Army Hottie Told To ‘Quit,’ Courtney Lynne Gets Her Revenge In Red Bikini Landing ‘Sports Illustrated’

 Shoutout to @vizcayaswimwear for sending me this awesome suit to match my soul.???? •••••• The first step of my next adventure happened last night and I’m so freaking excited y’all!!
 Who can guess what it is!? #newyork #miami #miamiswimweek #sportsillustrated #victoriassecret #potomacriver #vaisforlovers #vizcayaswimwear

 “SI is setting the example that everyone is beautiful!
-I plan to use this platform to continue this trend and show other women that they and be who they want to be,” she added.
+I plan to use this platform to continue this trend and show other women that they can be who they want to be,” she added.

-As The Inquisitr reported back in July, Lynne has been crowned Miss Virginia.
-The early parts of this summer had already seen Courtney spotted by Sports Illustrated, although her full-blown Instagram feature was yet to come.
+As The Inquisitr reported back in July, Courtney has previously been crowned Miss Virginia.
+She was also already spotted by Sports Illustrated earlier this summer, but her full-blown Instagram feature has just recently been posted.